 - Check and correct yourself if you say or think something means about your own body.

 These are simple ways to promote a body-positivity culture every day!

 Don’t Focus on Being “Perfect”

 The “ideal” body type promoted by society varies greatly based on culture and time period.
 In 21st Century America, the promoted body type for women happens to be thin (but not too thin) with curves (but not too many curves or curves in the wrong places) and toned (but not muscular because that’s masculine).
 How oddly specific is that?
 Who decides this?
 And why do we all buy into it?
-This is an image of perfection that we are told to strive towards, but is unattainable for many of us.
-If this is how your body happens to be proportioned, then there is absolutely nothing wrong with that.
+This is an image of perfection that we are told to strive towards but is unattainable for many of us.
+If this is how your body happens to be proportioned, then nothing is wrong with that.
 And if your body doesn’t match this, that’s okay too!
 Perfection is a flawed concept, especially when it comes to human beings.
 As clichéd as it sounds, we are all uniquely beautiful.

 Ditch Calorie Counting…and Your Daily Weigh-In